 The appeal moves to a de novo hearing, where the Meramec Township, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
 Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Meramec Township, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

-When you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Meramec Township, MO, you aren’t just selecting a top-rated DWI administrative hearing lawyer lawyer in Meramec Township, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for Meramec Township, MO residents:
+When you choose a Combs Waterkotte DWI administrative hearing lawyer in the Meramec Township, MO area, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Meramec Township, MO and beyond – you are securing your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Meramec Township, MO residents:

 Act Now—Speak with a Meramec Township, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free, no-obligation case review.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
 Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Meramec Township, MO.